 2007 – today

-The eagle is a tribute to the military pilot Giovanni Ravelli, who was supposed to be one of its co-founders.
-Also, the proud bird symbolizes freedom and is associated with Moto Guzzi motorcycles.
-The names of the models in one way or another touch on the topic of flight: Condor, Airone, Astore, Falcone.
+The eagle is a tribute to the military pilot Giovanni Ravelli, who would become one of the company’s founders.
+In addition, the proud bird symbolizes freedom and is associated with Moto Guzzi motorcycles.
+The names of the models touch upon the theme of flight in one way or another: Condor, Airone, Astore, Falcone.

 Font and Colors

-The bold sans serif was created specifically for the logo.
-It is vaguely similar to Bernhard Fashion BT (except for the letter “G”).
-The typeface also resembles Gotham Bold, Futura Bold, or Gill Sans Bold, although the match is not exact.
-A similar capital “M” appears in the Neutra Face and Verlag fonts.
+The bold sans-serif font was created specifically for the logo.
+It vaguely resembles Bernhard Fashion BT (except for the letter “G”).
+The font also resembles Gotham Bold, Futura Bold, or Gill Sans Bold, although the match is not exact.
+A similar capital “M” is found in Neutra Face and Verlag fonts.